 The analysis considers how three different types of innovation - product/service, process and organisational - are related to the three performance indicators.
-First, the UKIS asks firms whether they introduced any new or significantly improved6 goods or services during the survey period7.
-Based upon firms' responses, a binary variable is constructed to represent product/service innovators.
+First, the UKIS asks firms whether they introduced any new or significantly improved goods or services during the survey period Based upon firms' responses, a binary variable is constructed to represent product/service innovators.
 The variable takes on the value of 1 if the firm introduced a new or significantly improved good or service and 0 if they did not.
 The descriptive statistics in Table 1 show that some 23 per cent of firms in the estimation sample engage in product/service innovation.
 Second, the survey asks firms whether they introduced any new or significantly improved methods for the production or supply of goods and services i.e. processes, during the survey period.
 Based upon firms' responses, a binary variable is constructed to represent process innovators.
-The variable takes on the value of 1 if the firm introduced a new or significantly improved methods for the production or supply of goods and services i.e. processes, during the survey period.
-Based upon firms' responses, a binary variable is constructed to represent process innovators.
 The variable takes on the value of 1 if the firm introduced a new or significantly improved process and 0 if they did not.
 Around 13 per cent of firms in the estimation sample engage in process innovation (Table 1).
 Third, the survey asks firms whether they made any major changes to business practices, the organisation of work responsibilities and decision making, the organisation of external relationships, or their marketing concepts or strategies during the survey period.
 Based upon firms' responses, a binary variable is constructed to represent organisational innovators.
 The variable takes on the value of 1 if the firm introduced a new or significantly improved form of organisation, business structure or practice aimed at raising internal efficiency or the effectiveness of approaching markets or customers, and 0 if they did not.
-Organisational innovational innovation is carried out by 41 per cent of firms in the estimation sample (Table 1).
+Organisational innovation is carried out by 41 per cent of firms in the estimation sample (Table 1).